(Pure) transcendence bases in $\phi$-deformed shuffle bialgebras: Algebraic aspects of -shuffle bialgebras

 \end{definition}

-{\bf We assume that $\varphi$ is associative, commutative and dualizable.} \begin{lemma} ($\pi_1$ is a projector on the primitive series) The endomorphism $\pi_1$ is a projector, the image of which is exactly the space of primitive series, $\mathrm{Prim}(\ncs{\K}{Y})$. \end{lemma}
+From now on, we assume that $\varphi$ is associative, commutative and dualizable. \begin{lemma}[\sc $\pi_1$ is a projector on the primitive series] The endomorphism $\pi_1$ is a projector, the image of which is exactly the space of primitive series, $\mathrm{Prim}(\ncs{\K}{Y})$. \end{lemma}

-\begin{proof} (sketch) The proof follows the lines of \cite{reutenauer} with the difference that $\pi_1(w)$ might not be a polynomial and the operator defined in Lemma \ref{Friedrichs} is not a genuine co-product.
-The diagonal series $\calD_Y$ (when considered as a series in $\ncs{(\ncs{\K}{Y})}{Y}$, the coefficient ring, $\ncs{\K}{Y}$, being endowed with the $\ministuffle_{\varphi}$ product) is group-like in the sense of lemma \ref{Friedrichs}.
-Then using
+\begin{proof}[Proof (sketch)] The proof follows the lines of \cite{reutenauer} with the difference that $\pi_1(w)$ might not be a polynomial and the operator defined in Lemma~\ref{Friedrichs} is not a genuine co-product.
+The diagonal series $\calD_Y$ (when considered as a series in $\ncs{(\ncs{\K}{Y})}{Y}$, the coefficient ring, $\ncs{\K}{Y}$, being endowed with the $\ministuffle_{\varphi}$ product) is group-like in the sense of Lemma~\ref{Friedrichs}.
+Then, using